Posted on

 There are a few circumstances where reinstatement is required by law after a wrongful termination.

-Under federal law, wrongful terminations that violate the Family and Medical Leave Act (FMLA) require reinstatement of the afflicted worker.
+Under federal law, wrongful terminations that violate the Family and Medical Leave Act (FMLA) require your reinstatement.
 The FMLA applies to all government or public agencies, including public schools, as well as to all companies that have 50 or more employees.1

-The Act gives covered employees up to 12 weeks of unpaid time off per year to care for a sick family member.
-Employers have to continue to provide the worker’s healthcare and have to hold the job open for their return.
-Employers who violate the FMLA by terminating a worker who is exercising his or her right to FMLA leave are often forced to reinstate the worker.
+The Act gives you (if you are covered) up to 12 weeks of unpaid time off per year to care for a sick family member.
+Employers have to continue to provide your healthcare and have to hold the job open for your return.
+Employers who violate the FMLA by terminating you for exercising your right to FMLA leave should be forced to reinstate you.

 Some state laws may also mandate reinstatement for certain illegal terminations.